uptrace/bun-docs/docs/postgres/performance-tuning.md

 ## Use indexes

-Use Indexes can significantly speed up query performance by allowing PostgreSQL to quickly locate the data it needs.
+Indexes can significantly speed up query performance by allowing PostgreSQL to quickly locate the data it needs.
 Ensure that your tables have appropriate indexes based on the queries being run.

 Use the EXPLAIN command to analyze queries and identify areas for optimization.